mnemnion/imp/Forge/markdown/Fabri/syntax and comments.md

 Forth is Tao.
 Fabri is Te.
 The Te of Forth has been an inner Te; we will take this poetry and give it wings.

+Prolog also reasons in any old direction.
+We consider that difficult to reason about in turn.
+Forth is as forward-only as practical.
+So is Fabri.

 ### Attitude

 Fabri is only strict when you ask it to be.
 We're not Prolog because we have a 'maybe': Fabri can tell the difference between "yes, that's typed", "no, that's not typed", and "sure, might work, don't have the information to be sure".
 There may be more shades, but what would we do with them?
 The Basic Principle.

 We have trulians: true, false, and mu.
 Everything begins with a mu token.
 In principle, mu & true and mu & false are different values: to me, mu & true means "could be true, would be surprised if false".
-In practice, it is probably clearer to use, shall we say, first order mu resolution: mu & bool is bool.
+In practice, it is probably clearer to use, shall we say, first order mu resolution: `mu & bool` is `bool`.
+It is more powerful to use second-order mu resolution: `mu & bool` is `bool?`.

 Three and five both have the proper structure; they call them 'odds' for a reason.
 5 is more nuanced and nuance is a superpower that we should add later if we need it.